vmware-archive/cluster-api-upgrade-tool/README.md

   ./bin/cluster-api-upgrade-tool [flags]

 Flags:
-      --cluster-name string                  The name of target cluster (required) --cluster-namespace string             The namespace of target cluster (required) -h, --help                                 help for ./bin/cluster-api-upgrade-tool
+      --cluster-name string         The name of target cluster (required) --cluster-namespace string    The namespace of target cluster (required) --config string               Path to a config file in yaml or json format -h, --help                        help for ./bin/cluster-api-upgrade-tool
       --kubeconfig string           The kubeconfig path for the management cluster --kubernetes-version string   Desired kubernetes version to upgrade to (required) --upgrade-id string           Unique identifier used to resume a partial upgrade (optional)
 ```

 ## Contributing